MrMDrX/MrMDrX/README.md

 - 📈🔍📊 Business Intelligence
 - 🤖🧠💻 AI and Machine Learning
-- 📊📈📉 Data Science and Analytics
+- 📊📈📉 Data Engineering and Analytics
-- 💻🔧🌐 IT Infrastructure and Web development
+- 💻🔧🌐 IT Infrastructure, Mobile & Web development

 ###